 TLDR; you do not need to pay someone.
 It’s easy to get a Canadian Working holiday visa yourself.

-The pools for the 2018 visa opened on November 3rd 2017.
+The pools (find out more below) for the 2018 visa opened on November 3rd 2017.
 There is no set date for when they close but it is usually around September/October.

 Am I eligible for a Canadian working holiday visa?